pauformatje2/pauformatje2.github.io/README.md

 ##User Profile

 The target user for this portfolio website is a potential employer, recruiter, or collaborator interested in understanding the skills, education, and experience of a Computer Science student.
-The user persona can be described as:

-Name: Alex Recruiter

-Role: Hiring manager or project collaborator

-Goals: To quickly assess the candidate's technical skills, educational background, and relevant experience.
+My objective is to make it quick for the recruiters and users to assess my technical skills, educational background, and relevant experience.

-Behaviors: Spends only a few minutes per candidate profile and prefers a clear, visually appealing, and well-organized layout that makes information easily accessible.

 ##Information Architecture